mthsfrts/Spotify-Playlist-Creator/README.md

 + Time
 + Random

+---

+## Installation:

-To install all at once, just run the requirements.txt file on your terminal.
+To install all the requirements at once, for the engine to work, just run the code below in your terminal.

+#### PS : Run the code inside the project folder
+### Bash Code :
+_pip3 install -r requirements.txt_

+---
 ### Other :
 If you have any comment or idea to increment on the engine fell free to reach out!